Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: An Algorithm for ADT Removal

 \section{An Algorithm for ADT Removal}

-Now we present Algorithm~\Diff~for eliminating ADT terms from CHCs, by using the transformation rules presented in Section~\ref{sec:TransfRules}.
-Algorithm~\Diff~automatically introduces suitable difference predicates.
+Now we present Algorithm~\Diff~for eliminating ADT terms from CHCs by using the transformation rules presented in Section~\ref{sec:TransfRules} and automatically introducing suitable difference predicates.
 If \Diff~terminates, it transforms a set {\it Cls} of clauses into a new set $\mathit{TransfCls}$ where the arguments of all predicates have basic type.
 Theorem~\ref{thm:unsat-preserv} guarantees that if $\mathit{TransfCls}$ is satisfiable, then also {\it Cls} is satisfiable.

 Algorithm~\Diff~(see Figure~\ref{fig:AlgoD}) removes ADT terms starting from the set~$\mathit{Gs}$ of goals in~$\mathit{Cls}$. \Diff~collects these goals in~$\mathit{InCls}$ and stores in $\mathit{Defs}$ the definitions of new predicates introduced by Rule R1.